m-ocean-it/passphraser/README.md

 ## How does it work?

-**OUTDATED**: *The algorithm works a bit differently now.
-Instead of converting the target hex value to binary, each hex character gets decoded into a 4-bit string and then those strings are concatenated.
-That solves the problem of possible zeroes in the front of the input hex value getting lost during the conversion to binary.*
+> You can use the -v flag to see detailed output.

 - Select a wordlist and calculate `k` — the required size of binary chunks.
 (Note: if the length of the list is not a power of 2, then some words won't be used.)
 - Input: `ab12` (hexadecimal).
-- Convert to binary: `1010101100010010`.
+- Decode each symbol into a 4-sized binary chunk and then join them into a single binary array: `1010 1011 0001 0010` -> `1010101100010010`.
-- Chop to chunks of length `k`: `10101011000 10010`.
+- Chop that array to chunks of length `k`: `10101011000 10010`.
 (Here, `k=11`.
-The last chunk may be shorter if there's not enough bits.)
+The last chunk may be shorter if there's not enough bits. `k` is determined by the length of the selected wordlist.)
 - Pad the last chunk if needed: `10101011000 10010000000`.
 Chunks must be of same size.
 - Add helper-chunk to remember the amount of padding.
 Result: `10101011000 10010000000 [11111100000]`.
 (6 ones in the helper-chunk represent 6 zeroes added to the last chunk for padding.)
 - Convert each chunk to a decimal integer: `1368 1152 2016`.
-- Fetch corresponding words from the wordlist: `prison mosquito winter`.
+- Fetch words with corresponding indices from the wordlist: `prison mosquito winter`.
 (The last word encodes the helper-chunk and, thus, stores information about padding.)

 Decoding the passphrase back to the original value is done in reverse.